 Air Freight Packaging Requirements – Introduction

 Safety in transport is of primary importance to all the parties involved, either directly or indirectly.
 This important factor begins with packaging materials and the concept of packaging itself.
-Air freight packaging requirements can be simplified.
+International air cargo packaging requirements can be simplified.
 One does not have to be a scientist to ensure the safety of the contents being packaged.

 An Important Clarification

-As far as possible, for the sake of readability, I shall not use technical terms.
+As far as possible, I shall avoid technical terms.
 However, some terms cannot be avoided.
-This article is written with the common man in view.
-However, it is not a complete reference document either and the author cannot take responsibility for decisions taken based on the information provided here.
+This is not a complete reference document.
+The author cannot take responsibility for decisions taken based on the information provided here.
 Air freight packaging requirements are many, but only the most important ones are mentioned here.

 This documents aims to present the reader with the most important set of information.
 Professional packaging services are available for specialised freight.
 Air freight packaging regulations have been set in place by the concerned authorities.